SFUNUSC/TIPsort/README.md

       to only keep hits which fall within a time gate after the initial hit.
 Gate length is specified in the Tigress and CsIArray calibration parameter files linked to in the master file.

+v9.0 Moved to git for version control.
+Use 'git log' in the source repository
+     for version notes.